uop-ibbs/mdash/INSTALL.md

            nmake
            nmake install

        The final install step is optional.
-The mdash.exe program is built in [TODO]???? and may be moved to somewhere more convenient.
+The executable build\src\dash\mdash.exe may simply be moved to somewhere more convenient.

 Distribution-specific notes